Skip to main content

 Media Contact: Bailey Stacy | Communications Coordinator, Marketing & Communications | 405-744-2700 | bailey.stacy@okstate.edu

 Is there a historic event that you remember vividly?
 9/11?
 Oklahoma City Bombing?
-Growing up, February was more than the Valentine’s Day, it was the month we celebrated Black History and learned about the Civil Rights Movement.
+Growing up, February was more than Valentine’s Day; it was the month we celebrated Black History and learned about the Civil Rights Movement.
 I remember learning about the Underground Railroad in Mrs. Needham’s 2nd grade and Ms. Cox’s 3rd grade class.
 I remember learning about Rosa Parks and Martin Luther King Jr. in Mrs. Haines U.S. History class my sophomore year of high school.

 Can you remember when you learned about these activists and historic events?